Miller Match Scholarship Program

-Athletic scholarships are awarded in men's and women's tennis, golf, cross country, soccer, basketball and lacrosse as well as baseball, softball and competitive cheerleading.
+Athletic scholarships are awarded in men's and women's tennis, golf, soccer, basketball and lacrosse, as well as baseball, softball and competitive cheerleading.
 The coaches will interview and evaluate athletic skills of applicants.
 Interested students should contact the appropriate coach and complete the Application for Admission.

 The HOPE Scholarship requires a student to have a 3.0 academic high school GPA.
-The Zell Miller Scholarship requires a student to have a 3.7 academic high school GPA and a 1200 SAT score on the verbal and math components of a single administration of the test, or an ACT score of 26.
+The Zell Miller Scholarship requires a student to have a 3.7 academic high school GPA and a 1200 SAT score on the verbal and math components of a single administration of the test or an ACT score of 26.
 The Georgia Student Finance Commission will determine HOPE Scholarship or Zell Miller Scholarship eligibility for incoming college freshmen.
 To receive the Zell Miller Scholarship, the HOPE Scholarship and/or the Georgia Tuition Equalization Grant (GTEG), you must be enrolled in at least 12 semester hours.
-If you attend at least half-time (6 semester hours), then you may possibly receive part of the HOPE or Zell Miller Scholarship.
-The Zell Miller Scholarship, the HOPE Scholarship, and GTEG amounts and eligibility are determined each year by the Georgia Legislature and the Georgia Student Finance Commission.
+If you attend at least half-time (6 semester hours), then you may qualify for part of the HOPE or Zell Miller Scholarship.
+The Zell Miller Scholarship, HOPE Scholarship and GTEG amounts and eligibility requirements are determined each year by the Georgia Legislature and the Georgia Student Finance Commission.
 Click here to learn more about HOPE programs.

-You can apply for non-YHC affiliated scholarships through your high school counselor's office or websites that offer free scholarship searches, such as fastweb.com, gacollege411.org, and scholarships.com.
-Keep in mind, reputable scholarship sites do not charge for an application or scholarship search.
+You can apply for non-YHC affiliated scholarships through your high school counselor's office or websites that offer free scholarship searches, such as fastweb.com, gafutures.org and scholarships.com.
+Keep in mind that reputable scholarship sites do not charge for an application or scholarship search.